 Day 2: Finding your North Star

-How would you know if you’ve improved or not after a redesign or after any change?
-Let’s take a step back, how would you know what changes to make?
-Should you work on your top, middle or bottom of the funnel?
+How would you know if you’ve improved after a redesign?
+How would you know what changes to make?
+Should you work on the top, middle or bottom of your funnel?

-And this is why we start all our projects with research as we’ve mentioned in our last post.
+And this is why we start all our projects with research (and that’s why it was the topic of our first post).

 For example, do you know how much a customer is worth?
 Or their average order value?
-What about the revenue per click or the cost per conversion?
-And along with your churn rate do you also calculate your revenue churn?
+What’s your revenue per click?
+And along with your churn rate, do you also calculate your revenue churn?

-What we’ve found by working with clients in many industries and with different business models, is that very few know the answers to these questions.
-Which is surprising because all of them are doing really well.
+What we’ve found is that very few businesses know the answers to these questions.
+Which is surprising, because all of them are doing really well.

 Thing is, they could do waaaay better if they knew their numbers.

-Businesses who keep track of their progress and trajectory, can literally shortcut months of set up and research, because they have made those part of their internal processes.
-They know their KPIs.
+Businesses who track of their progress and trajectory can literally shortcut months of set up and research because they made these numbers a part of their internal processes; they know their KPIs.

-There are hundreds of potential KPIs you could track, but to actually be able to analyze your past performance and most importantly, predict your future success, you need to focus on one in particular which we’ll call your North Star metric (and only a few supporting KPIs).
+There are hundreds of potential KPIs you could track, but to analyze your past performance (and predict your future success), you need to focus on one in particular.
+We’ll call this your North Star metric.

-The difference between your North Star and these KPIs is in their purpose.
+The difference between your North Star and other KPIs is in their purpose.

-- The North Star is a leading indicator, meaning it’s a predictor of future success and it tells you how, by solving customer problems, you can also increase revenue for your business.
-It focuses on the value for your customers.
+- The North Star is a leading indicator, meaning it’s a predictor of future success.
+It tells you how, by solving customer problems, you can increase revenue for your business.
+It also focuses on the value for your customers.

-- The KPIs are lagging indicators telling you what happened in the past and helping you understand which buttons to push to get closer to reaching your North Star.
+- Your secondary KPIs are lagging indicators that tell you what happened in the past and help you understand which buttons to push to get closer to reaching your North Star.

 How are you engaging your customers?

-There are mainly 3 types of customer engagement models used to evaluate businesses:
+There are three main types of customer engagement models used to evaluate businesses: